ormorni/tau_split/README.md

 --algorithm {algorithm}
 ```

 Uses the given algorithm to simulate the system.
-The currently supported algorithms are `tausplit` and `gillespie`.
+The currently supported algorithms are `tau-split` and `gillespie`.

 ```bash
 --seed